 On other social media platforms, the half-life of content (or the amount of time that passes before the content has generated 50% of its total engagement) is hours, days, or even months long.

 On Twitter, the half-life of your content is 20 minutes.
 If you accidentally tweet at a bad time, your post could get very little engagement over the next 20 minutes.
 That doesn’t bode well for your profile’s engagement rate.
-(You can grab some ideas for strong Twitter content in our free social media content calendar.)
+(You can grab some ideas for strong Twitter content in social media content calendar.)